ietf-wg-asdf/SDF/sdf.md

 Object:
 : A grouping of Property, Action, and Event definitions; the main "atom" of reusable semantics for model construction.
+Objects are similar to Things but do not allow nesting, i. e. they cannot contain other Objects or Things.
+(Note that
-(Note that JSON maps are often called JSON objects due to JSON's JavaScript heritage; in this document, the term Object is specifically reserved for the above grouping, even if
+  JSON maps are often called JSON objects due to JSON's JavaScript heritage; in this document, the term Object is specifically reserved for the above grouping, even if